Home Crosses Pagan symbols Site search

 Lily Cross

-The Lily Cross is simply a cross decorated with lilies (usually white arum lilies).
-It is used mainly for Easter celebrations and funerals, and therefore sometimes known as the Easter Cross, Paschal Cross or Funeral Cross.
+Decorated with lilies (usually white arum lilies) the Lily Cross is popular for Easter celebrations and funerals, and therefore sometimes known as the Easter Cross, Paschal Cross or Funeral Cross.

 The Funeral Cross differs from the Death Cross which is a financial markets term to describe a crossover resulting from a security's long-term moving average breaking above its short-term moving average or support level.

-But the lily is not only a funeral flower; the flower is also used for decorations at weddings, especially in bouquets, and at Easter.
 In Christian art the lily represents purity, chastity, virtue and innocence.
 In pictures of the Annunciation, Gabriel sometimes carries a lily-branch, while a vase containing a lily stands before the Virgin Mary who is kneeling in prayer.
 St. Joseph holds a lily-branch in his hand to show that his wife Mary was a virgin.

 A folklore belief is that planting lilies in a garden will protect against ghosts and evil spirits.
 Bringing it inside, however, is unlucky because of its association with death and funerals.
 Even so, it is popular as a wedding bouquet, especially the arum lily, since this symbolises beauty and pride.